 Last, consider any larger items you have, like bicycles, skis, luggage, camping equipment and more.
 Ask if the condo comes with a private storage space (they are often located in the parking garage or a basement) and be sure to check out the storage in person to see if it matches your needs.

 Ready for a condo?

 The questions above are just a few of the important factors you should consider when buying a condo.
-Reach out today to get put in touch with a condo expert who can help you on the path to homeownership.
+Learn more about condos for sale in Minneapolis and St. Paul, or reach out today to get put in touch with a condo expert who can help you on the path to homeownership.